freizl/haisheng-sites-old/posts/2011-11-20-euler-problem-14.markdown

 ## Solution One

 I should say this solution only work while upper limit is under 100000.
-Otherwise it is really slow and I have no pasient for the result.
+Otherwise it is really slow and I have no patient for the result.
 I wonder it would take minutes or even hours.

 So, problem solving failed.

+compile as otherwise Stack space overflow : `ghc --make p14-1.hs -O2 -fforce-recomp -rtsopts`

 ~~~~~
 module Main where